ATD: Augmenting CP Tensor Decomposition by Self Supervision: Experimental Details

-\paragraph{Implementation.} Since all deep learning baselines are based on CNN, we use the same backbone model, shown in Figure~\ref{fig:backbone_cnn}.
+Since all deep learning baselines are based on CNN, we use the same backbone model, shown in Figure~\ref{fig:backbone_cnn}.
 The model is adopted from \citep{cheng2020subject}.
-Based on the backbone model, we add a fully connected layer for a supervised model, add non-linear layers for self-supervised models (they also have their respective loss), and add corresponding deconvolutional layers for autoencoder models.
-The supervised models map raw signal epochs directly to the labels, and they are trained on the training set; other baselines learn a low-dimensional feature extractor from an unlabeled set, and then a logistic classifier is trained on the training set, on top of the feature extractor.
+Based on the backbone model, we add a fully connected layer for the reference CNN model, add non-linear layers for self-supervised models (they also have their respective loss), and add corresponding deconvolutional layers for autoencoder models.
+The reference CNN models is end-to-end, and they are trained on the training set; other baselines learn a low-dimensional feature extractor from an unlabeled set, and then a logistic classifier is trained on the training set, on top of the feature extractor.
 Without loss of generality, we use $128$ as batch size.
-For supervised models, we set max sweep/epoch 100, and for unsupervised models, we set max sweep/epoch 50.
 For deep learning models, we use Adam optimizer with a learning rate $1\times 10^{-3}$ and weight decaying $5\times 10^{-4}$.
 We use $2\times 10^{-3}$ as the learning rate for our \method.
 Since the paper deals with unsupervised learning and uses standard logistic regression ({\em sklearn.linear\_model.LogisticRegression}) to evaluate, the hyperparameters of all models (except supervised model) are chosen based on the classification performance on the training data.
-If the unsupervised feature extractor learns well (i.e., train logistic regression model on training data and test also on training data and get high accuracy score), then the set of hyperparameters are considered good.
-The hyperparameters of the supervised models are the same as self-supervised models since they share the same backbone.
-For our ATD model, by default, we use $R=32,\alpha=1\times 10^{-3},\beta=2$, $\gamma=b$, which is batch size, and the reference configurations (i.e., command line arguments) for each experiments are listed in code appendix.
+For our ATD model, by default, we use $R=32,\alpha=1\times 10^{-3},\beta=2$, $\gamma=b$ (which is the batch size), and all the reference configurations for each experiments are listed in code appendix. {The choice of $R$ depends on the trade-off between model fitness and time complexity.
+Specifically, a larger $R$ means better fitness and more preserved information in the extracted representations, while the number of learnable parameters and time complexity also increases linearly with $R$.
+In our paper, we run simple CP decomposition on a small subset of the tensor and monitor the fitness curve.
+We find that the fitness does not improve much around $R=32$ for all datasets (which means the real tensor might have a smaller rank and the residual part might be just noise).
+Thus, we choose $R=32$ throughout the paper.}